jstonge/modeling-comp-transition/src/index.md

 </small>

 To find this tradeoff, we start by looking at `time to finish transition` on the x-axis, with `cumulative deaths` and final `average programmers` on the y-axis.
-We start with a small (=30) and large (=53) beta to explain the plots:
+We start with a small (=30) and large (=53) beta to explain the plots.
+We focus on the effect of the cost function in the interpretation of this plot

 ```sql id=[...raw_data]
 WITH unique_avgProgs AS (